CompuTec/computec-docs/docs/pdc/administrator-guide/barcodes.md

 # Barcodes

 Many of CompuTec PDC functions can be operated by scanning barcodes.
-Here you can find information on barcode scanning.
+Here, you can find information on barcode scanning.

-## General information
+## General Information

-### Barcodes physical attributes
+### Barcodes Physical Attributes

 The minimal and maximal size of supported barcodes depends on scanner attributes.

-CompuTec PDC supports every barcode standard as long as it is recognizable for a scanner used with the application.
+CompuTec PDC is compatible with all barcode standards, provided they are identifiable by the scanner used with the application.

-### USB scanners
+### USB Scanners

 The CompuTec PDC client can be used with USB scanners.
 Here is a default configuration:

 - scanning device adds a start text sign (Ctrl + B),
 - scanning device adds an end text sign (Ctrl + C).

-You can set up custom prefixes, suffixes, and group separators here.
+You can set up custom prefixes, suffixes, and group separators [here](./setting-up-the-application/overview.md#ct-labels-settings).

-## Barcode simulator
+## Barcode Simulator

 PDC Barcode Simulator was created to:

-- create barcodes based on the input information,
+- create barcodes based on the input information
-- print created barcodes,
+- print created barcodes
-- simulate barcode scanning in CompuTec PDC (for testing purposes).
+- simulate barcode scanning in CompuTec PDC (for testing purposes)

 Click to download Barcode Simulator.<!--TODO: Link -->